Article Content

 1. Make an FBD.
 The net force should always point towards the center of the circle.

-2. Use newton’s seconds law to make an equation of the net force directed to center of the circle.
+2. Use Newton’s second law to make an equation for the net force that is directed to center of the circle.

 3. Replace any unknowns and solve the equation